 Ogilvy studied at St Cyprian’s School, Eastbourne on reduced fees because of his father’s limited capabilities, and he won a scholarship at the age of 13 for Fettes College in Edinburg.
 In 1929, he won scholarship again, but this time to History at Christ Church in Oxford.
 Without those scholarships, he wasn’t able to study at Fettes or Oxford University, because of his father’s activity touched by the crisis from the second part of the ’20s.
 After not completing studies, he went to Paris.

 After a year David back to Scotland and started selling AGA cooking stoves, door-to-door.
-He’s success impressed his employer who asked him to write an instruction manual — The Theory and Practice of Selling the AGA Cooker for others salesman.
-Thirty years later Forbs magazine’s redactors named it the best handbook of sale service which ever made.
+His success impressed his employer who asked him to write an instruction manual — The Theory and Practice of Selling the AGA Cooker for others salesman.
+Thirty years later Forbs magazine’s redactors named it the best handbook of sale service whichever made.
 After read handbook by Ogilvy’s brother, Francis Ogilvy — father of actor Ian Ogilvy — showed handbook to the director of London advertisement agency Mather & Crowther, which he worked.
 They offered the young David positioned as an account executive.
 In 1938 Ogilvy persuaded his agency to send him to the United States for a year when he started working for George Gallup’s Audience Research Institute in New Jersey.
 David exchanges Gallup as one of the most influential people on his thinking, emphasizing meticulous research methods and adherence to reality.
 He set up an advertisement agency named Ogilvy and Mather.
 One of his biggest success was “Only Dove is one-quarter moisturizing cream”.
 This campaign helped Dove become the best sope sale company in the USA.
 The famous header in moto trade: “At 60 miles an hour the loudest noise in this new Rolls-Royce comes from the electric clock” also was made up by David.
 “Pablo Casals is coming home — to Puerto Rico” was a campaign which helped change the country image and was the biggest achievement.
 Ogilvy thought that the best way to get new customers is made a noteworthy job for current customers.
 A Success of first campaigns helped Ogilvy to get big clients like Rolls-Royce or Shell.
 Gradually he got new customers and the company increased quickly.
 He was common knows as “Advertisement’s father”.
 In 1962 Times magazine named him “the most sought-after wizard in today’s advertising industry”.
 In 1973, he retired as Chairman of Ogilvy & Mather and moved to Touffou.
 During Ogilvy was the most famous for built and create a brand, he was interested in direct marketing.
 In the beginning, he built his agency by mailing promotion.
 He led advertise with a direct reaction in major newspapers to generate potential customers.

 Ogilvy’s advertising philosophy followed these four basic principles: